canyon289/intro_to_pydata/lessonplans/day_1.md

 * Students try various methods on and ints from documentation

 #### Instructor Do: Review various methods exercise (5 minutes)
-* Students try various methods on and ints from documentation

 ### Section 2.4 Collections
 #### Instructor Do: Introduce Collections and in operator (20 minutes)